trevorcook/envth/README.md

 of the `definition` file (in the case of entering the environment through `nix-shell`) or the current directory (in the case of entering by invoking the build product).

-Resources can be referenced within the `mkEnvironment` in two ways.
-Using, for instance, `xFile.local` can be used to refer to the local file, while `xFile` refers to the `/nix/store/` copy.